Shariqijlal007/Python-simple-programs-1/README.md

 Enter the world's population: 6888
 Enter the population of the US: 310
 The population of the US is 4.5% of the world population.
+2. A program that asks how many miles you have driven and how many gallons of gasoline you have used and then reports the miles per gallon your car has gotten.
+The program can request distance in kilometers and petrol in liters and then report the result in liters per 100 kilometers.